rakshachahar/raksha-portfolio/README.md

 ---

 <p align="center">
-  Built and designed by <strong>Raksha Chahar</strong> with Next.js, React, TypeScript, Tailwind CSS, and Gemini.
+  Built and designed by <strong>Raksha</strong> with Next.js, React, TypeScript, Tailwind CSS, and Gemini.
 </p>